marek-iiasa/zz22yssp/time_slice1/data/Readme.txt

 EN - hydro
 EO - demand

+However, the py-code implies other sequence of hydro and demand, see e.g., lines 56-57 of zzx01.py:
+    hydro = dt[:, 4 + 5 * value[region]]
+    demand = dt[:, 3 + 5 * value[region]]
+I guess rather the code than the above description is correct.
+Please explore and comment.

 Warning: countries.xlsx was removed from an old commit because it hanged the push (the file is 70MB).
-Thereffore this file is now in .gitignore.
+Therefore this file is now in .gitignore.
 It looks like the file is included in the cloned repo (on github).
 It might cause problems with pulling the repo.